 How does a physically-challenged, retired scientist find contentment in life?
 Family, friends, Nature and music are the keys.
 Getting outdoors to go for a walk in the woods is a favorite pastime.
 We're fortunate to live with woods in the backyard, and just minutes from peaceful State Forest Preserve, where quite a few photographs can be made in an hour’s time before having to go home to recuperate (which unfortunately can last many days or weeks).
 Pain makes life difficult at best.
-Multiple physical disabilities, including severe myofascial trigger points in my back and hips, an old leg injury, and Depuytren's Contracture in both hands, are factors, but photography is more than a hobby to me.
+Multiple physical disabilities, including severe myofascial spasm pain in my back and hips, an old leg injury, and Depuytren's Contracture in both hands, are factors, but photography is more than a hobby to me.
 Though I can only do it sporadically, it's a lot of fun, and brings meaning to my life, especially when my photographs are appreciated by others.

 I am a natural scientist.
 Picture a toddler spending hours alone, doing stuff like lying on the sidewalk or in the dirt, watching insects, spellbound by Nature's intricacies.
 You can see this in the photographs.